klahrich/chiefhustler/content/posts/whats-important.md

 It also triggered some more thoughts about investing and the seriousness that can be found around it.
 Investing is NOT important, and it is NOT a serious activity.
 I'm sorry if I'm hurting your feelings, but I'm not  sorry (it's just a Canadian thing that we say).

 Investing is a game.
 I love this game, and hopefully, I can get good at it one day, but it's just a game.
 If I get rich, I hope that I'll be good enough of a man to put that money into something productive and help others whose circumstances are less fortunate than mine.
-I would like to help do something for children in Africa if I have the means, either in schooling or health.

 If you also have a family, I suggest you spend some quality time with them, every day.